[−][src]Trait gio::SocketServiceExt

 The ::incoming signal is emitted when a new incoming connection

-needs to be handled.
+to service needs to be handled.
 The handler must initiate the

-, but may not block; in essence,
+handling of connection, but may not block; in essence,

 asynchronous operations must be used.

-will be unreffed once the signal handler returns,
+connection will be unreffed once the signal handler returns,

 so you need to ref it yourself if you are planning to use it.